ArctiqTeam/copilot-bootcamp-java/Labs/Lab 2.2 - Taking Off with Code/README.md

     - Assert the amount of planes returned
     - Use FluentAssertions

-    Give me only the test method as a result to apply in #file:PlanesControllerTests.cs
+    Give me only the test method as a result to apply in #file:PlanesControllerTests.java
     ```

 ![SearchByName Tests](../../Images/Screenshot-Lab2.2-SearchByNameTest.png)